Mutually unbiased bases: polynomial optimization and symmetry: Introduction

-In this paper we exploit group symmetry where the group is a wreath product of symmetric groups.
-There are two canonical actions of the wreath product of~$S_d \wr S_k$: a primitive action on~$[d]^{k}$ and an imprimitive action on~$[d]\times [k]$ (cf., e.g.,~\cite{CST13}).
-The first (primitive) action is the action used extensively in coding theory related SDPs: see the fundamental work of Schrijver~\cite{S05} and subsequent works that rely on representation theory~\cite{Gij09,LPS17}.
+This action is also called the primitive action of~$S_d \wr S_k$ on~$[d]^k$ and is used extensively in coding theory related SDPs: see the fundamental work of Schrijver~\cite{S05} and subsequent works that rely on representation theory~\cite{Gij09,LPS17}.
 The symmetry reduction for the primitive action is by now well understood, see for example \cite{P19} for a general exposition of reducing semidefinite programs invariant under~$G \wr S_n $ acting on~$V^{\otimes n}$ (where~$G$ acts on~$V$).
-In this paper we study the second (imprimitive) action of~$S_d \wr S_k$ on $[d]\times [k]$ and give an analytic decomposition of $\C^{([d] \times [k])^t}$ into~$S_d \wr S_k$-irreducible submodules (for fixed~$t$), which is a new result for $t>1$.
-For $t=1$ the separate actions of $S_d$ on~$\C^{[d]^t}$ and $S_k$ on~$\C^{[k]^t}$ are transitive and the analytic decomposition can be obtained for example from~\cite[Thrm.~3.1.1]{CST13}.
+In this paper we study a second canonical action of~$S_d \wr S_k$, which is an action on $[d] \times [k]$.
+It is defined as follows: